Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/idbacanalysis.md

 ## <ins>4) Interactive IDBac Analysis

+*See images below for more detail*

-a) If you did not include a metadata spreadsheet during the workflow submission, you may upload the file here.
+__a)__ If you did not include a metadata spreadsheet during the workflow submission, you may upload the file here.

-b) Choose your preferred parameters for dendrogram visulation: clustering method, color-coding threshold, and metadata category that will be displayed next to your strain names.
+__b)__ Choose your preferred parameters for dendrogram visulation.

-c) Select how database hits will be displayed in the dendrogram.
+__c)__ Select how database hits will be displayed in the dendrogram.

-d) If you would like to remove isolates from your dataset, you may so here.
+__d)__ If you would like to remove isolates from your dataset, you may do so here.

-e) You can choose a dendrogram cut-height and display dendrogram distance values for each isolate.
+__e)__ You can choose a dendrogram cut-height and/or display dendrogram distance values for each isolate.

-f) Your dendrogram will be displayed according to the parameters set above.
+__f)__ Your dendrogram will be displayed according to the parameters set above.
 Note: Database strains will be labeled as 'DB'.

-g) Visualize a single spectrum or compare two spectra via a mirror plot.
+__g)__ Visualize a single spectrum or compare two spectra via a mirror plot.

-h) URL link to easily share this analysis page.
+__h)__ URL link to easily share this analysis page.

 ![a1](https://github.com/Wang-Bioinformatics-Lab/GNPS2_Documentation/assets/140128524/85c787fc-2ec6-4cae-af4e-c58bf4903da9)